mohdaffankhan/chaitube/readme.md

-# YouTube Video Listing
+# Chaitube - YouTube Video Listing

-Welcome to **YouTube Video Listing** – a simple yet functional web application that fetches and displays YouTube videos from a public API.
+Welcome to **Chaitube** – a simple yet functional web application that fetches and displays YouTube videos from a public API.
 This project replicates a YouTube-style video listing page with a responsive grid layout, video filtering, and seamless video playback.

 ---